 Flash Photography or Video Allowed: Yes

 Shopping: In Africa, guests can purchase clothing, plush dolls, and collectible ostrich eggs at “Ziwani Traders.”
-On the other end of the railroad, apparel, bags, books, and animal plush dolls can be purchased at “Out of the Wild.”
+On the other end of the railroad guests can purchase apparel, bags, books, and animal plush dolls at “Out of the Wild.”

 Dining/Refreshment: Although no dining options are available at Rafiki’s Planet Watch, a plethora of offerings can be had in Africa.
 Guests craving a quick service lunch or dinner should consider eating at Harambe Market, where offerings such as skewers, flatbreads, and grilled vegetables are served.
 Those preferring a sit down meal can make Advance Dining Reservations for breakfast, lunch, or dinner at the Tusker House buffet.
 Tusker House serves a mixture of American and African dishes at all three meals with regular appearances from Donald Duck and friends.

-Restroom: Restrooms are situated in both Africa and Rafiki’s Planet Watch.
+Restroom: Find restrooms situated in both Africa and Rafiki’s Planet Watch.

 Did you know?